VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

 References
 ^^^^^^^^^^

-Now that you know the basic operations for versioning the components of the model, you can:
+Now that you know the basic operations for versioning the components of models, you can:

 - Check `the repository and commit APIs <../../api/api/versioning.html>`__ for more information, like manipulating diffs, reverting commits and tagging.